Royal Almanac: Affirmation of a monopoly

-The Almanac and the Royal Court Calendar coexist peacefully for ten years and are highly lucrative for their authors, but from 1710, Laurent d'Houry integrates more and more topics similar to those in Colombat's work.
+The Almanac and the Royal Court Calendar coexist peacefully for ten years and are highly profitable for their authors, but from 1710, Laurent d'Houry integrates more and more topics similar to those in Colombat's work.
 The conflict starts in 1717 when Houry releases his Abridged Almanac that follows the format of the Calendar of the Court and, simultaneously, files a lawsuit against his competitor.
-A Judgement of Solomon is made: Houry was now forbidden to continue the publication of his Abridged Almanac and from counterfeiting the Court Calendar, Colombat was obliged to freeze the format of his calendar and forbidden from expanding its content.
+A Judgement of Solomon was made: Houry was now forbidden to continue the publication of his Abridged Almanac and from counterfeiting the Court Calendar.
+Meanwhile, Colombat was obliged to freeze the format of his calendar and was forbidden from expanding its content.
 This stops any development of the calendar of the Court, leaving the way open to the Almanac.

-Upon the death of Laurent Houry in 1725, his family is destitute.
-Revenues from sales of the Almanac are not sufficient to cover expenses of printing and bookselling.
+Upon the death of Laurent d'Houry in 1725, his family was destitute.
+Revenues from sales of the Almanac were not sufficient to cover the expenses of printing and bookselling.
 In these circumstances, his widow, Elizabeth Dubois, took over the business.
-Their son Charles-Maurice, who had hitherto been a mere proofreader of the Almanac, is trying to oust his mother and files a lawsuit against her.
-He prepares the 1726 edition but a ruling forbade him to publish it in his name alone.
-The ruling of 11 December 1726 forbids him from disturbing the affairs of his mother and from participating directly or indirectly in the development of the Almanac.
-That is why Charles-Maurice is mentioned as editor of the Almanac on the edition of 1726.
+Their son Charles-Maurice, who had, until then been a mere proofreader of the Almanac, was trying to dismiss his mother and filed a lawsuit against her.
+He prepared the 1726 edition, but a ruling forbade him from publishing it in his name alone.
+The ruling of 11 December 1726 forbade him from disturbing the affairs of his mother and from participating directly or indirectly in the development of the Almanac.
+That is why Charles-Maurice is mentioned as editor of the Almanac in the edition of 1726.

-In 1731, she filed a new lawsuit against Colombat who had expanded the Court Calendar despite the prohibition of 1717.
-Unsuccessful, she resumed the publication of the Abridged Almanac and Colombat files a complaint in turn.
-She accepts to abandon the publication of the Abridged Almanac "if Colombat returns to the 1718 format. ".
+In 1731, Elizabeth Dubois filed a new lawsuit against Colobat, who had expanded the Court Calendar despite the ruling in 1717 that prohibited him from doing so.
+Unsuccessful, she resumed the publication of the Abridged Almanac, and Colombat files a complaint in turn.
+She agrees to abandon the publication of the Abridged Almanac "if Colombat returns to the 1718 format."
 The disputes became extinct with the death of the parties.

-The privilege of the Almanac being about to expire, Charles-Maurice d'Houry tries one last time to seize it, but a royal letter on 27 March 1744 confirmed definitively André-François Le Breton as sole owner of the rights.
+With the privilege of the Almanac being about to expire, Charles-Maurice d'Houry tried one last time to seize it, but a royal letter on March 27, 1744 confirmed definitively André-François Le Breton as sole owner of the rights.

 A family of hegemony 131 years

 Directorate of André Le Breton

-In 1728, Houry's widow joins hand with her grandson André-François Le Breton, who was 18 years old at the time and an orphan under the guardianship of Charles-Maurice d'Houry.
-André-François had inherited, according to the will of the estate of Laurent Houry, half of the rights of the Almanac, and his widow, the rest.
+In 1728, d'Houry's widow joined hands with her grandson André-François Le Breton, who was 18 years old at the time and an orphan under the guardianship of Charles-Maurice d'Houry.
+André-François had inherited, according to the will of the estate of Laurent Houry, half of the rights of the Almanac, and his widow having inherited the rest.

 Under his leadership, the Almanac takes a new breath and adds new sections, which sometimes does not go without difficulties.
 For example, in 1768, Voltaire sent him an incendiary letter: